Yiling-J/piper/README.md

-# piper - viper wrapper with config inheritance and key generation
+# piper - Simple Wrapper For Viper

 ## Why
 If you are familiar with Django, this is how Django settings module looks like: